 This post may contain affiliate links.
 Please read our disclosure policy.

-If you have any ingredients leftover from this small batch Alfredo sauce recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this single serving Alfredo sauce recipe, check out our Leftover Ingredients Recipe Finder.

 Recipe Variations

-- Heat the Base: In a 1-quart saucepan over medium heat, stir together the heavy cream and lemon juice.
+- Heat the Base: Pour the heavy cream and lemon juice into a 1-quart saucepan over medium heat.
 Add the butter and stir until melted.
-Reduce heat to medium-low and whisk for about 8 minutes, until the mixture thickens slightly.
+Reduce the heat to medium-low and whisk constantly for about 8 minutes, until the mixture thickens slightly.
+Keep the heat low.
+If the heat is too high, the cream can curdle.

 Expert Tips